 Hotel Le Lagon is set about a block back from Anse Vata Beach.
 It is 3-stars and great for those wanting a medium price but new and modern facilities.
 (Walk out the door and turn right for warm croissants from the local bakery!)

 Shop at one of the supermarkets (get a taxi to Geant – it’s huge!) and stock up on French cheeses, foie gras and pates, proscuitto and other charcuterie.
-There are also bottle stores selling amazing French wine.
+There are also bottle stores selling amazing French wine at really affordable prices.
 I went to La Vinotheque and paid about $11 for a delicious bottle of Bordeaux, but I also bought a very special Medoc for $50 to bring home.